 about the author

 Nicole learned to appreciate the value of “the great outdoors” at a young age.
 Growing up in the Pacific Northwest meant having a diverse choice of outdoor playgrounds at her disposal.
 She took full advantage of the region’s mountains, beaches, lakes, rivers, deserts, and more.

 She scaled down her time with nature for a while to dedicate herself to school.
 Earning degrees in psychology and philosophy, she became an academic researcher.
 Though she loved the work, she realized academia wasn’t the place for her.
 Too much time in a lab made Nicole a dull girl.

-When she's not out traipsing the boondocks or scrambling around mountains, she's enjoying any number of hobbies:
+When she's not traipsing the backcountry, she's enjoying any number of hobbies:

 Reading a book